 The grammar and the pronunciation are overly problematic in Japanese.
 The Japanese writing system, however, does complicate matters.
 However, you don’t need to panic!
 You won’t need to learn lots of kanji, nor have more than a conversational level in order to tell the time or give the date.
 You can always start with Arabic numerals and learning just 3 or 4 different kanji symbols.
 Anybody can manage that!

 Learning languages always starts with little steps such as learning the date, introducing yourself, and starting conversations.
 You’ll move onto more complicated and interesting matters later on.
-Don’t forget, you can find a Japanese teacher nearby by searching the Superprof website, and there are always Japanese lessons to be found in towns and cities across the world.
+Don’t forget, you can find a Japanese teacher nearby by searching the Superprof website, and there are always Japanese lessons online to be found in towns and cities across the world.